aristath/bootstrap-admin/readme.txt

 == Description ==

 A clean, minimalistic administration theme implementing Twitter's Bootstrap.
-Project was built by http://shoestrap.org
+Project was built by [shoestrap.org](http://shoestrap.org) and uses our very own [Elusive-Icons](http://aristath.github.com/elusive-iconfont/) webfont.

 You can contribute by helping out in github: https://github.com/aristath/bootstrap-admin